 The combined effect of the Materials Recovery Facility, the Energy Recovery Facility and the Aggregates Recovery Facility would be to divert over 98% of the waste being treated at the site away from landfill.

 The Swadlincote Resource Recovery Park provides a comprehensive, integrated solution for Derbyshire’s waste.
 The waste brought into the Materials Recovery Facility from Derbyshire and surrounding areas would be processed to create fuel for the new Energy Recovery Facility which delivers green energy.
 A by-product, bottom ash, is then processed into aggregates for construction uses next door at the Aggregates Recovery Facility.

-The proposed co-location of these symbiotic resource recovery facilities represents a step forwards to delivering a more circular economy.
-This keeps resources in use as long as possible, extracting maximum value from them, minimising waste (driving action further up the waste hierarchy) and promoting resource efficiency including reducing carbon emissions by removing the need to road haul resources long distances to different processing facilities.
+The proposed co-location of these symbiotic resource recovery facilities represents a step forward to delivering a more circular economy.
+This keeps resources in use as long as possible, extracting maximum value from them, minimising waste (driving action further up the waste hierarchy) and promoting resource efficiency including reducing carbon emissions diverting residual waste from landfill and by removing the need to road haul resources long distances to different processing facilities.
 This in turn supports greater self-sufficiency in Derbyshire’s waste management sector.
 Turning waste into a resource and generating low-carbon energy is an important part of “closing the loop” in circular economy systems as well as increasing Derbyshire’s baseload electricity generation capacity.